Not too long ago, someone named Francis left a comment on our blog.

-However, it is not uncommon to see someone going in and out of the hospital several times a year due to chronic illnesses.
+However, it is not uncommon to see someone going in and out of the hospital several times a year due to chronic illness.

-A series of small hospital bills will definitely deplete the Insured’s CPF Medisave.
+A series of small hospital bills can easily deplete the Insured’s CPF Medisave.

 Moreover, we have been talking about covered events.

-There may be non-standard medicine or procedure that may be useful for your condition.
+There may be non-standard medicine or procedures that may be helpful for certain conditions.

 Those will not be payable under the scope of MSL.

-We are well aware of all these limitation as MSL and its predecessor, Medishield are insurance plans targeting at catastrophic hospitalization expenses.
+We are well aware of all these limitations – MSL and its predecessor, Medishield, are insurance plans targeting catastrophic hospitalization expenses.

-It can only account for the standard medical care as it has to keep its expenses low.
+It can only account for standard medical care as it has to keep expenses low.

-Nevertheless, we cannot but help to think if MSL is able to cover more of the deductibles.
+Nevertheless, we cannot help but wonder if MSL is able to cover more of the deductibles.

-It has been rumored that Medishield has been reporting a surplus from the past years.
+It has been rumoured that Medishield has been reporting a surplus in past years.

 Should that be true, we think that it is only right that the surplus is used to offset the deductibles or given back as a premium refund.

-However, unless there is greater transparency, this is what we have to work with at the moment.
+However, until there is greater transparency, this is what we have to work with at the moment.

-MSL alone may not be your answer to building a complete protection against the rising healthcare costs.
+MSL alone may not be your answer to building a complete protection strategy against rising healthcare costs.